SUSE/skuba/test/README.md

 # Requirements:

-- the infrastructure need to be already deployed.
+- the infrastructure is already deployed.
-- `go get -u github.com/onsi/ginkgo/ginkgo`

 # HOW TO RUN: